minhpascal/documentation/deployment.rst

     $ ./install.sh sqlite

-You'll have to either build the javascript one page app yourself or download it from the author repository `here <https://filer.1pxsolidblack.pl/public/jarr/current.min.js>`_.
-For the by-hand compilation you'll have to have node.js installed and then it goes this way :
+JARR is now ready.
+By default the one page app will be loaded from `here <https://cdn.cedricbonhomme.org/bundle.min.js>`_.
+But you can also built it yourself.
+You'll have to have Node.js installed:

 .. code-block:: bash

     $ npm install
     $ npm run build

+Then in the configuration file `src/conf/conf.cfg` set the variable *cdn_address* to the empty string.

 Finally launch the test web server this way: